Interactive Listening - Guide to Duolingo English Test Question (2025)

 Conclusion

-The “Interactive Listening” section is complicated and a little confusing.
+The “Interactive Listening” section is more complicated than other questions on the DET.
 But hopefully this blog post has helped you to understand how it works and showed you how to practice for it.

 You can use Arno to prepare for all the questions on the Duolingo English Test.
 To get started, just click below!